yiyuma/technical-tutorials/Spring/Annotations.md

 - **@Repository** is meta-annotation.
 It applied the Repository implementations.
 - **@Configuration** is meta-annotation.
 It is used for defining beans with @Bean (method level) and their dependencies.
 - **@Bean** is an annotation that Spring uses to gather beans at runtime.
 It is a method level annotation.
 The methods with @Bean must be in @Configuraion classes.
 We can use @Bean for the outside class.
-- **@Autowird** is an annotation to mark a dependency which Spring is going to resolve and inject.
+- **@Autowired** is an annotation to mark a dependency which Spring is going to resolve and inject.
 We can use it with constructor, setter or field injection.
+If you only have one constructor then @Autowired on constructor is optional.
 - **@Qualifier** In @Qualifier we can give the bean id.
 Bean id is same name as class, only first character is lower-case.
 - **@Primary** is a class level annotation. @Primary can have only one for multiple implementations.
 If you mix @Primary and @Qualifier, then @Qualifier has higher priority.